In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

 Digital Certificates can again be of two types

 A self-signed certificate is way of saying I-AM-WHO-I-SAY-I-AM

-In enterprise scenario, self-signed certificate does not serves the purpose of security.
-If self-signed cert is allowed in enterprise scenario to get authenticated, anyone (who is not a member of the organization) can gain access to the resources.
+In an enterprise scenario, a self-signed certificate does not serves the purpose of security.
+If a self-signed cert is allowed in an enterprise scenario to get authenticated, anyone (who is not a member of the organization) can gain access to the resources.
 Certainly not desired!

 3rd Party generated

-Thus an enterprise requires an entity which is authorized with the task of creating public/private key pairs and issuing digital certificates for the corresponding pubic key created, to the enterprise members (end entities) requesting for certificates.
+Thus an enterprise requires an entity that is authorized with the task of creating public/private key pairs and issuing digital certificates for the corresponding pubic key created, to the enterprise members (end entities) requesting certificates.

-Such an entity to which all other entities will reach out to request for certificate is known as a Certificate Authority (CA), core of PKI infrastructure.
+Such an entity to which all other entities will reach out to request for a certificate is known as a Certificate Authority (CA), the core of PKI infrastructure.